metagn/fup1/README.md

 Binaries in releases

-No holding or next pieces or scores or pause yet, J and L rotations are weird, rotations in general are limited at horizontal edges
+No score system or comprehensive interface yet, no sophisticated T-spins, I and O piece rotations are different